McLean station

-McLean station (preliminary names Tysons East, Tysons–McLean) is a Washington Metro station in Fairfax County, Virginia, on the Silver Line.
-The station is located in Tysons, with a McLean postal address.
+McLean station (preliminary names Tysons East, Tysons–McLean) is a Washington Metro station in Fairfax County, Virginia, United States, on the Silver Line.
+The station is located in the unincorporated community of Tysons, with a McLean postal address.
 It began operation on July 26, 2014.

 Station layout

-Access to McLean station is provided by two entrances, one on each side of SR 123.
-The southern entrance connects to the northern entrance and mezzanine with a pedestrian bridge about 50 ft above SR 123, with the mezzanine containing ticket machines and faregates.
+Access to McLean station is provided by three entrances, two on the south side of the station on each side of SR 123 and one on the north side of the station.
+The southernmost entrance connects to the station mezzanine with a pedestrian bridge about 50 ft above SR 123, with the mezzanine containing ticket machines and faregates.
+The north side entrance, opened in November 2025, offers direct access to Capital One's headquarters campus including Capital One Hall.

 McLean has a simple island platform setup with two tracks.
 While there was some controversy about whether to build the rail through Tysons below ground or on elevated tracks, McLean is also elevated.
 No permanent car parking is planned at the station.
 A bus station and kiss-and-ride lot are on the southern side of SR 123.
 Bike parking is also available.

 The main platform has a height of 55.5 ft at its east end and 49 ft at its west end.

 History

 This station was one of 19 WMATA stations closed due to the 2020 coronavirus pandemic.
 Shuttle buses began serving the station on June 28, 2020.

 From May 23 until August 15, 2020, this station was further closed due to the Platform Reconstruction west of and the Silver Line Phase II tie construction.
 This station reopened beginning on August 16, 2020, when trains were able to bypass East Falls Church station.

+On November 17, 2025, a new entrance with bicycle parking opened on the station's north side facing Capital One Drive, providing easier access to the development on Capital One's Tysons campus.